czernous/persian-hugo/exampleSite/content/post/15-principles-to-writing-good-headlines.md

 Some people prefer to write the headlines first and get it out of the way and others like to write the headline last.

 The choice is yours and you should do whatever works for you.
-In this article, I will share a number of techniques I have learnt in my course as well as techniques I have found through research.
-So let’s get started.
+In this article, I will share with you some principles for headline writing that I have learnt in my course.
+As well as techniques I have found through research.
+So let’s dive in.

 ## **Tell readers what the copy is about.**